 In the event that there is a claim against your rights of ownership in the property, your title insurance company will cover the cost and fees associated with defending against the title claim.
 The policy will also cover, up to the face amount, any loss of title or the cost of perfecting the title.
 Without title insurance, you may be faced with huge legal fees and costs and even the loss of all or a portion of your dream home.

 Facing a Title Claim?
-Get a Free Legal Evaluation by a Real Estate Lawyer
+Get in Touch With a Real Estate Lawyer